-Diopsys v.
-Konan Medical, Case No.: 2:15-cv-05882-WHW (D.NJ 2017).
-In patent infringement action against Konan Medical (my client), we submitted a declaration of the inventor, who no longer worked at Diopsys, in favor of Konan Medical’s proposed claim construction.
-We opposed Diopsys’ motion to strike the declaration, and the Court agreed, denying Diopsys’ motion.
+Diopsys, Inc. v.
+Konan Medical USA, Inc., Case No.: 2:15-CV-05882-WHW (D.NJ 2017).
+Represented all defendants in patent infringement action.
+In support of Konan Medical USA’s proposed claim constructions, we submitted a declaration of the inventor, who no longer worked at Diopsys.
+Diopsys moved to strike the inventor’s declaration, we opposed Diopsys’ motion to strike, and the Court agreed with our position, denying Diopsys’ motion.

 Pinkette Clothing, Inc. v.
-Cosmetic Warriors LLC, Case No. 15-CV-4950 SJO (C.D.
+Cosmetic Warriors Ltd., Case No. 15-CV-4950 SJO (C.D.
 Cal.
 2017).
 Cosmetic Warriors (CW), which had used LUSH for cosmetics for nearly 20 years, challenged Pinkette’s use of LUSH as a trademark for clothing.
-We developed Pinkette’s defense that clothing and cosmetics are not sufficiently related and that CW’s delay in raising the challenge (more than 12 years after Pinkette had begun using the mark and more than four years after Pinkette had federally registered its LUSH trademark for clothing) was unreasonable delay.
-The jury returned a verdict that CW’s delay was unreasonable, and the Court entered judgment in client’s favor.
+We developed Pinkette’s defenses that CW’s rights in LUSH as a trademark do not extend to clothing and that CW’s delay in challenging Pinkette’s use of LUSH as a trademark for clothing (more than 12 years after Pinkette had begun using the mark and more than four years after Pinkette had federally registered its LUSH trademark for clothing) was unreasonable delay, barring CW from asserting its trademark rights against Pinkette.
+The jury returned a verdict that CW’s delay was unreasonable, and the Court entered judgment in Pinkette’s favor, barring CW from asserting its trademark rights against Pinkette.

 United Const.
 Products, Inc. v.
 Tile Tech, Inc., 843 F.3d 1363 (Fed.
 Cir.
 2016).
 Tile Tech (my client) received a default judgment under other counsel, and retained C&T to appeal the judgement.
 On appeal, we obtained a decision that greatly narrowed the judgment, reducing the district court’s injunction of “any substantially similar” product to an injunction of only any product that “actually infringes;” removing the district court’s requirement that Tile Tech hand over its molds; and replacing the district court’s prohibition on “using images of United’s products and drawings” to simply prohibiting any misrepresentation or false identification of United products as its own.

 Cloud B, Inc. v.
 Glopo, Inc., 14-cv-00896-BRO (C.D.
 Cal.
 2015).
 Litigated a design patent infringement action for our client, Cloud B, the patent owner, to a consent judgment and settlement agreement favorable to our client.